-DC Models: The sawmill is equipped with an automatic clutch mechanism that remotely engages/disengages the blade using a switch on the control box.
+DC Models: The sawmill is equipped with an automatic clutch mechanism that remotely engages/disengages the blade using a switch on the control box or on the wireless transmitter.

-See Figure 4-4.
-To engage the blade, push the toggle switch on the control panel up.
+See Figure 4-6.
+To engage the blade using the control box, push the toggle switch on the control panel up.
 Hold the switch up until the clutch motor stops completely.
 The autoclutch mechanism will disengage the brake, rev the motor to full throttle, and start the blade spinning.